DeepCritical/GradioDemo/docs/overview/features.md

 # Features

-DeepCritical provides a comprehensive set of features for AI-assisted research:
+The DETERMINATOR provides a comprehensive set of features for AI-assisted research:

 ## Core Features